 The Cambridge Dictionary defines vertical farming as: “the activity of growing crops in many layers, one above the other, inside a building or under the ground, often in a specially controlled environment.”

-Agricultural crops are grown indoors under artificial conditions, where artificial lighting and temperature control can be fine-tuned to give the best results possible.
-This differs from traditional farming which is usually horizontal and where the results are entirely dependent on Mother Nature.
+Agricultural crops are grown indoors under artificial conditions, where artificial lighting and temperature control can be fine-tuned for the best results possible.
+This differs from traditional farming, which is usually horizontal and where the results are entirely dependent on Mother Nature.

 How does vertical farming work?

 Vertical farms use soil-free growing techniques, such as hydroponics, aquaponics and aeroponics.
-Crops are stacked in specially designed beds and trays, to make the best use of artificial lighting and climate control to get the desired results.
+Crops are stacked in specially designed beds and trays to use artificial lighting and climate control best to get the desired results.

-The two most commonly used types of growth substrates in vertical farming at the moment are peat and Rockwool.
-However, peat is due to be banned by 2030 and Rockwool has a very high carbon footprint.
-This is why we came up with the gelponic formulation – our unique solution that is based on an eco-friendly, biodegradable and sustainable gel.
+The two most commonly used types of growth substrates in vertical farming at the moment are peat and stone wool.
+However, peat is due to be banned by 2030, and Stone Wall has a very high carbon footprint.
+This is why we developed the GelPonic formulation – our unique solution based on an eco-friendly, biodegradable and sustainable gel.
 Our gel contains a graphene-based sensor that allows the release of nutrients for the optimal growth of plants.

 What benefits does vertical farming offer?

-We firmly believe that vertical farming with gelponic growth substrate has a huge role to play in the future of global food production, thanks to:
+We firmly believe that vertical farming with gelponic growth substrate has a huge role to play in the future of global food production, thanks to the following:

 - Vertical farming uses 95% less water than outdoor farms

-- No use of pesticides or chemicals leading to a better, healthier and safer crop
+- No use of pesticides or chemicals leads to a better, healthier and safer crop

 - Uses less space to grow more food

-- Less chance to be eaten by insects and animals
+- Less chance of being eaten by insects and animals

 - Water and nutrients can be measured out exactly, so nothing is wasted

-- Fewer crop losses leading to reliable year-round crop production
+- Fewer crop losses lead to reliable year-round crop production

-- Exotic fruit and veg can be grown anywhere, so there’s no need to be farming in suitable climates and then transported (reduces carbon footprint)
+- Exotic fruit and veg can be grown anywhere, so there’s no need to be farming in suitable climates and then transport (reduces carbon footprint)

 - Less habitat destruction thanks to the fact that vertical farms can be designed and built in any climate or location

-To find out more about gelponics technology and how it can help to optimise crop resilience, cut operational expenditure and improve the sustainability of food production, please get in touch.
+To learn more about GelPonics technology and how it can help optimise crop resilience, cut operational expenditure and improve the sustainability of food production, please get in touch.